Thursday, July 10, 2008

 The difference between the Gibeonites response and that of the other kings west of the Jordan is that the Gibeonites believed that God was really behind the Israelites and therefore they would be destroyed.
 So servitude makes for acceptable terms.

-In the church today, it seems that most people go searching for a place they can serve God on their terms: “I need a place I can use my gifts,” or, “I am looking for a place where I can operate in my calling.”
+In the church world today, it often seems many want to negotiate terms for how they serve God.
+Their own fulfillment is often at the top of the list.
 It seems so foreign from the New Testament concept of being slaves for Christ, giving up our lives, taking up a cross and following Jesus.
-We seem to have never counted the cost.
-Maybe it is because we have never been “clearly told” of the wrath of God.
+Some seem to have never counted the cost.
+Maybe they have never been “clearly told” of the wrath of God as the Gibeonites had been told of their impending doom.

-We are at war with a king—God.
-And we are not able to win.
+According to Luke 14:31-33, we are at war with a king—God—and we are not able to win.
 We find ourselves in the same situation the Gibeonites did.
 We need to send a delegation just as they did to ask for terms of peace.
 However, since we cannot deceive God as they were able to deceive the Israelites, the terms of peace are very clear: give up everything you have.
 Then and only then can you be a disciple of Jesus.

-These Gibeonites were important people, skilled, fighters.
+The king of Jerusalem and its people were alarmed when they heard what the Gibeonites did (Joshua 10:1-2).
+Why would they do this?
+Gibeon was large and the Gibeonites were skilled fighters.
 But they were also smart—they knew a good deal when they saw one.
-Being a servant of God is a good deal, when we understand what we've got coming.
+Being a servant of God is a good deal, when we understand what's coming.
 Oh the mercy of God that we would be spared and allowed to serve in God's kingdom.
 We don't come with our importance, we don't come with our fighting abilities, we don't come with all our royalty... we come as sinners condemned to die to a merciful God who spares us, and we come to serve however He wants.

 3 comments: